-Sounds fantastic … until reality kicks in.
+Sounds fantastic… until reality kicks in.
 Preparing a sit-down meal after a full day of work — along with dealing with homework and other after-school activities that eat into the evening hours — might seem impossible.
-But according to Suzie Kane, founder of familymealplanning.net and the author of Suzie’s Table: A Smorgasbord of Ideas for Less Stress and More Fun at Dinner Time, there are easy ways to find time to sit down to dinner as a family.
-Here are some of Kane’s top tips for making family meals happen:
+But according to Suzie Kane, founder of familymealplanning.net and the author of Suzie’s Table: A Smorgasbord of Ideas for Less Stress and More Fun at Dinner Time, there are easy ways to find time to sit down for family dinnertime.
+Here are some of Kane’s top tips for making family meals happen.

 Start out small

 “Start with a modest goal of just one or two nights a week,” says Kane, who notes how hard it can be for busy parents and kids to find even 20 minutes to simply sit down together.
 So for starters settle on a couple of “family nights” — like Fridays or Sundays — when kids have fewer activities and less homework.
 Or try a weekend breakfast or lunches if schedules allow.
 It doesn’t have to always be dinner.
 However, even one night a week makes a difference when it comes to family bonding.
 And dinner provides a more specific time where the kids know they will have your attention.